yacitus/SSAuction/frontend/README.md

 ## Known Bugs
 - no error message displayed when I set a hidden max bid too high when nominating
-- team page shows "$ Remaining for Bids" including hidden max bids to anyone (not just users in the team)
 - bid not removed from team page bids table when another team outbids
 - toggle switch (on auction page) to make auction active/inactive doesn't auto-update
 - bid buttons have a dark outline (still focused?) after the modal is closed